Value Objects & Entities in TypeScript: Building Blocks That Can't Break

 Value Objects encode rules into types.
 Entities compose Value Objects and manage identity.

-Together, they give you something powerful: code where invalid states are impossible, not just unlikely.
+Together, they give you code where invalid states are impossible to construct by accident — not just unlikely.

 The TDD insight here is deeper than it looks.
 I didn’t sit down and decide “I need an Email Value Object.”
 The tests told me.
 Every time I wrote a test that said “should reject invalid email,” the design pressure pushed me toward a self-validating type.
 The Value Object emerged from the tests.